moabdi/khatma/assets/faq/faq_en.md

 *Beautiful way to complete the Quran as a community!*

-# What recitation styles are supported?
+# Which recitation styles are supported?

 We support two main **Riwayat** (recitation styles):